ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa8/index.md

 Take a screen shot of the stack trace.

+<div class='sidenote'>You can draw it in a tool like Google Slides, or by
+hand and take a picture, or any other tool you like as long as it's clear.</div>
 Draw a picture of the stack and heap at the time the exception was thrown.
 You can use the style from class/the notes with boxes for method calls and objects/arrays/lists.
-Put your drawing in the document, and include screenshots of the methods and method calls from your code that are reported in the stack trace.
+Put your drawing in the document.

+Then, include screenshots of the methods and method calls from your code that are reported in the stack trace.

 You can use this document as a template: